deric/puppet-barman/REFERENCE.md

                     integer, default 30.
 Compression algorithm.
 Currently supports 'gzip' (default),
                   'bzip2', and 'custom'.
 Disabled if false.
+Determines whether Barman should automatically create a replication slot if it’s
+                   not already present for streaming WAL files.
+                   One of 'auto' or 'manual' (default).
 Customised compression algorithm applied to WAL
                                 files.
 Customised decompression algorithm applied to